Alga-weyni/alga-app/docs/Lemlem_Multilingual_Grandmother_Voice_README.md

 ---

 ## 🎯 Purpose
-Lemlem is an intelligent voice system designed to communicate with users in **five native languages** —
+Lemlem is an intelligent voice system **named after my grandmother**, designed to communicate with users in **five native languages** —
 🇬🇧 English, 🇪🇹 Amharic (አማርኛ), 🇪🇷 Tigrinya (ትግርኛ), Afaan Oromoo, and 🇨🇳 Chinese (中文) —
 using a **soft, grandmotherly female voice** that reflects empathy, warmth, and cultural respect.

+This personal heritage connection ensures every interaction carries the warmth and wisdom of Ethiopian hospitality.

 It operates **fully offline and free**, powered by the browser's built-in Text-to-Speech (TTS) engine.